-The ECC Collection is an accumulation of social and professional exchange between artists, curators and other professionals in the world of art.
-The ECC Collection brings together many established and new-coming artists from different time periods and styles.
-The collection includes paintings, sculptures, collages and photography from well-known and lesser-known artists, such as; Joseph Kosuth, Rene Rietmeyer, Hermann Nitsch, Jakob Gasteiger, Nobuyoshi Araki, Sarah Gold, Takashi Suzuki and many others.
-Many works of the ECC Collection are shown at De Rijk/Chabot Fine Art gallery in The Hague, The Netherlands.
+The ECC Contemporary Art Collection contains artworks which are donated to the Collection by various artists.
+The ECC Collection brings together many established and younger artists.
+The collection includes paintings, sculptures, drwawings and photography from artists, such as; Joseph Kosuth, Rene Rietmeyer, Hermann Nitsch, Nobuyoshi Araki, Sarah Gold, Arnulf Rainer, Takashi Suzuki and many others.
+To support the financing of its cultural projects, the ECC sometimes sells artworks from its Collection.
+The ECC Collection is presented by the Chabot Fine Art gallery in The Hague, The Netherlands.

 The ECC is a cultural organization founded by the Dutch artist Rene Rietmeyer and originating back to 2002.
 Today we are a continuously growing group of mainly young people who like to make a positive difference, because we care.
 We care about humans and about what should happen with our world, about where we should go.
 Of course, we are aware that we can only make a small difference, but we want to do our best, doing nothing is not an option.

 We created a dynamic organization which continues to establish more cultural centres devoted to cultural exchanges, organizing worldwide exhibitions, symposia and all kinds of cultural projects with not only Europeans but people from all around the world.
 This is to create awareness, to strengthen our cultural commons, to cherish our uniqueness and to learn about the qualities within our differences.